-- " A global recession looks inevitable for 2020 most international agencies revised down the growth profile to incorporate the pandemic impact. - " Consensus expects a "V-shaped" recovery for India OECD projects a steep fall of 7.3% (double-hit scenario), while the IMF estimates a 4.5% decline in FY2020. - RBI has kept mum on the extent of growth contraction; key downside risks include surge in disease spread, deviation from projected monsoon, and global financial market volatility.
+- " A global recession looks inevitable for 2020 most international agencies revised down the growth profile to incorporate the pandemic impact. - " Consensus is still for a V-shaped recovery for India OECD projects a steep fall of 10.2%, while the IMF estimates a 4.5% decline in FY2020 followed by a sharp rebound in FY2021. - The RBI finally published its growth forecast for FY2020-21 (first time since the start of the pandemic); it now expects GDP to decline by 9.5%, with risks tilted to the downside.